ec-europa/europa-component-library/docs/08-add-component.md

 ---

-The vanilla version of the component, so it's a node package made of a style file and a javascript when needed, which exports a mixin of the component styles and the related javascript as a module.
+This is the vanilla version of the component, therefore it's a node package made of a scss file defining the styles and a javascript file when needed, the package exports a mixin of the component and the related javascript as a module.
 The name of the component is prefixed by _{system}-component_

+**path:** src/systems/{system}/implementations/vanilla/packages/
+**base_name:** ec-component-{component_name}
+**files:** ec-component-{component_name}.scss, ec-component-{component_name}.js, package.json, README.md

 ### Utilities packages